Guide

 By moving to cloud platforms, banks can leverage the inherent benefits of cloud computing to transform operations and meet evolving demands with precision and efficiency, all of which offer them a distinct competitive advantage.

-Compared to traditional, on-premise infrastructure, cloud computing in banking offers the ability to rapidly provision additional computing resources and storage in response to peak demand, such as during new product launches, marketing campaigns, or seasonal increases in transaction volumes.
+Compared to traditional, on-premises infrastructure, cloud computing in banking offers the ability to rapidly provision additional computing resources and storage in response to peak demand, such as during new product launches, marketing campaigns, or seasonal increases in transaction volumes.
 By using DevOps methodologies and enabling CI/CD, banks can easily experiment with new features and capabilities, conduct A/B testing, and deploy updates with minimal service disruption.

 In a world where 91% of customers view digital banking as an important factor in choosing where to bank, cloud technology offers institutions the means to connect disparate systems through APIs, delivering seamless, omnichannel experiences.
 Cloud-based solutions provide access to advanced analytics, which they can use to analyze customer behavior, including preferences and transaction patterns, in real time to offer personalized financial advice, targeted promotions, and proactive fraud alerts.